-The following table shows the target percentage of base salary as well as the weighting of the corporate and individual performance factors for each of our NEOs.
-We believe that the 2021 MIP's targets are consistent with our philosophy of providing our NEOs the opportunity for reasonable annual incentives and designing a larger portion of our CEO's compensation as "at-risk" to reflect his role within our organization.
-We also believe the mix between corporate and individual performance appropriately balances the importance of S&T achieving key financial performance goals and allows us to specifically tailor incentive compensation awards to the unique job responsibilities of each of our NEOs.
+The following table shows the target percentage of base salary.
+The Compensation Committee, considering Aon's advice, set S&T's Corporate Performance Factor as the only performance component of the 2022 MIP for the NEOs and other Section 16 officers.
+We believe that the 2022 MIP's targets are consistent with our philosophy of providing our NEOs the opportunity for reasonable annual incentives and designing a larger portion of compensation as "at-risk" to reflect their roles within our organization.
+We also believe the corporate performance factor appropriately recognizes the importance of S&T achieving key financial performance goals.